 …from Pearl and Maude (the design studio) and Teale (the artist)

 We’re BACK and we’ve missed you!!!
 It’s *interesting* around here, isn’t it?
 We’ve been working and thinking really, really hard lately, which has left little room for communication.
 Maybe it’s just as well because words seem to run a little thin these days.
-Ideas though.
-Ideas are golden and we happen to think that discerning ideas are more valuable than ever.
-We also know that our greatest joy is to bring you great joy and our mission is to inspire you and wrap you in the warm hug of culture, connection and self expression.
+Never mind that.
+As we work to keep our heads screwed on straight, we know that our greatest joy is to bring you great joy and our mission is to inspire you and wrap you in the warm hug of culture, connection and self expression.
 We hope the following list of ideas for inspired living will feed your soul, crack your smile and remind you that your colorful summer home is a reflection of your vibrant personality, now more than ever.
 Read on, friends! xoxo

 Did you know that a portion of our sales goes to the National Trust for Historic Preservation?
 We talk about our preservation obsession sometimes… As Teale’s bio shares, “She contemplates ideas of memory, experience and the soulful residues left behind as people inhabit, focus on, use and pass through physical spaces.”
 Every Pearl and Maude design is derived from one of Teale’s architectural or cityscape paintings.
 We’re history buffs who believe that through knowing our past, we can better forge our future.
 We also think that craftsmanship is a skill worthy of retaining.
 The tricky thing is that, while we LOVE beautiful, old, ornate buildings and their craftsmanship which transcends time, they most certainly do not tell our entire story.